 Beginning Band 9 is a course that is ideal for students who would like to enter the Band program.
-This course is catered to students who did not or were not able to join Concert Band in Grade 8.
-Emphasis will be on basic technique, note reading & ear training.
+This course is catered to students who did not or were not

 Evaluation will be based on progress, attitude & participation during rehearsals & performance opportunities.
 Everyone is welcome to register for this course, regardless of experience level.